Lausbert/monee-app/_pages/privacypolicy.md

 Stephan Lerner

+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at <{{ site.email_address }}>.

 ## Your rights

-You can exercise the following rights at any time using the contact details provided by our data protection officer:
+You can exercise the following rights at any time using the contact details provided above:

 - Information about your data stored by us and their processing (Art.
 15 GDPR),
 - Correction of incorrect personal data (Art.
 16 GDPR),